Ash4669/Chase-The-Ace/README.md

 > Functionality left to implement
 >> High priority
+- Need to add in that when all players have same cards and all in game still have lives != 1, then they lose a life.
+Only skip round if the players all have 1 life because that will end in a draw.
 - Add passcode for joining games and display it underneath roomId, but if unset then ignore.

 >> Medium Priority